Zain-Khoso/OnePageProjectHub/README.md

-# OPPH

-## One Page Project Hub
+# One Page Project Hub

-This is the place where you will find all my small/One_Page Projects.

-#### Feel free to leave any suggestion or bugs.
+**One Page Project Hub** is a small hub that brings together all my one-page, client-side projects in a single place.

+The idea was to create a network of small experiments and mini projects — each showcasing a specific concept or feature I wanted to try while learning web development.

+---

+Made with Problem Solving by [Zain Khoso](https://linkedin.com/in/zain-khoso)